by Chris Woodford. Last updated: August 27, 2017.

 Some of us are lucky enough to own the latest touch phones, which have multi-touch screens.
 The big advantage here is that the display can show you a screen geared to exactly what you're trying to do with it.
 If you want to make a phone call, it can display the ordinary digits 0–9 so you can dial.
 If you want to send an SMS text message, it can display a keyboard (in alphabetical order or typewriter-style QWERTY order, if you prefer).
 If you want to play games, the display can change yet again.
 Touchscreen displays like this are incredibly versatile: minute by minute, they change to meet your expectations.

 All of us with smartphones (modern cellphones), ebook readers, and tablet computers are now very familiar with touchscreen technology.
-Back in 2008, Microsoft announced that touch technologies would feature prominently in future versions of the Windows operating system—potentially making computer mice and keyboards obsolete—but almost a decade later, most of us are still locked into our old-style computers and operating systems, and the old ways of using them.
+Back in 2008, Microsoft announced that touch technologies would feature prominently in future versions of the Windows operating system—potentially making computer mice and keyboards obsolete.
+Almost a decade later, though most of us now use smartphones with touchscreens, we're still locked into our old-style desktop computers and operating systems, and the old ways of using them.
 Though it could be a while before we're all prodding and poking our desktop computers into action, touchscreen technology is definitely something we'll be seeing more of in future!